nocklebeast/HKJC-Jockey-Challenge/README.md

 • As always, a more accurate trifecta model would result in a more predictive Monte Carlo simulation.

+• Should include path to odds directory in race parameters file.

 Sample output:

 (potential value plays are highlighted in green in the odds table.)